benthor/tagvial/README.md

 ------------
 - getattr has a "stat" structure that it wants populated. funny way of doing things.
 - let's have a slight combinatorial explosion by storing all possible subtags of each tag
+- maybe we'll have to mount in 2 different modes. one for editing and one for adding. can't distinguish between stuff coming in and stuff being copied internally

 First Steps
 -----------